What is ecommerce?

 More choice pushes the market into a more competitive environment.
 Unless a business has a distinct commercial advantage, they will be forced to compete on price.
 This is great for the consumer as it means they will be getting their products cheaper than if in physical retail outlets who could charge higher prices for exclusivity.

 If there are already well-established market leaders in an industry, a business may find it hard to gain market share online as search results are dominated by established competitors.
 With no online experience, it could be an expensive task to get the market’s attention.

-Internet retail is still a relatively young market and there are often updates and procedures that need to be maintained to stay competitive in an ever changing market.
-An example of these changing overheads would be ensure the website is mobile friendly.
-We now live in a world where the majority of shoppers use mobile phones to purchase items, if a businesses website is not ‘mobile optimised’ they will be penalised in the search engine rankings.
+Ecommerce is still a relatively young market and there are often updates and procedures that need to be maintained to stay competitive in an ever-changing market.
+An example of these changing overheads would be to ensure that your online shop is optimised for mobile.
+We now live in a world where the majority of shoppers use their phones to purchase items, if a business’s website is not ‘mobile optimised’ they will be penalised in the search engine rankings.

 Logistics and delivery

 The reduction in physical customer interaction often leads to a higher number of lost orders or orders being shipped to the wrong place at the wrong time.
 It is important that a business develops a strong order handling infrastructure that can automate this process with as little mistakes made as possible.

 “The challenge of ecommerce is building effective relationships in the absence of any human interaction”Christopher Bones & James Hammersley, ‘Leading Digital Strategy’